Abdulmajeed-Jamaan/filament-translatable-tabs/README.md

 Automatically generate tabs for translations.

-This was created to be used with [spatie/laravel-translatable](https://github.com/spatie/laravel-translatable), but it can be used standalone as well.
+Works seamlessly with [spatie/laravel-translatable](https://github.com/spatie/laravel-translatable), [lara-zeus/translatable-pro](https://larazeus.com/translatable-pro), but it can be used standalone as well.

 ![Preview](./art/single-field-preview.gif)